conradconrad/Amelia-Carter/cv.md

 Environmental Humanities, May 2023

+Thesis: Gazing at Queer Ecological Precarity: A Critical Cultural Geography of Fire Island, New York

 **Bachelor of Arts,** SUNY Purchase

 Media, Society & the Arts \| Art History \| Film, May 2018

+Thesis: “Guided Resiliency: Post-Natural Place & Potential in Rochester, NY”

 ## Skills
 - Scientific, Professional and Public-facing writing